neilpeterson/talk-terraform-workshop/03-string-interpolation/README.md

 ## Module Overview

 Terraform string interpolation allows us to embed values such as resource outputs and variables inside of strings.
-For more information on String Interpolation, see [Terraform Interpolation Syntax] (https://www.terraform.io/docs/configuration-0-11/interpolation.html).
+For more information on String Interpolation, see [Terraform Interpolation Syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html).

 In this module, you will work with string interpolation.
 You will also be introduced to the `terraform plan` command.